drupal-composer/drupal-project/README.md

 #### Notes

-Drupal packages are normally not available from the default Composer package repository Packagist to for this to work a custom repository must be added:
+Drupal projects are normally not available from the default Composer package repository Packagist to for this to work a custom repository must be added:

 ```json
     "repositories": [